Deutsch

 The MicrosoftWindows Client WebExperience app is a valid Windows Store app (https://www.microsoft.com/store/apps/9MSSGKG348SP).

-There is no file information.
-It is not a Windows system file.
-The program is not visible.
+The program has no visible window.
+The process has no file description.
+The Widgets.exe file is not a Windows system file.
 The application can be removed using the Control Panel's Add\Remove programs applet.
-The software is a Windows Store App and follows the Windows Store policies.
+The app passed the Windows Store certification.
 The file has a digital signature.
 Widgets.exe is able to monitor applications.
-Therefore the technical security rating is 18% dangerous.
+Therefore the technical security rating is 17% dangerous.

 Uninstalling this variant: You may also do the following: